projectglow/glow/docs/source/additional-resources/community-edition/community-edition.rst

    :align: right
    :scale: 45 %

+1. Log into your `Databricks Community Edition workspace <https://community.cloud.databricks.com/>`_.
-1. Click the `user account icon <https://docs.databricks.com/administration-guide/admin-console.html>`_ in the top right corner of your `Databricks Community Edition workspace <https://community.cloud.databricks.com/>`_.
+2. Click the `user account icon <https://docs.databricks.com/administration-guide/admin-console.html>`_ in the top right corner of your workspace.
-2. Select "Admin Console".
+3. Select "Admin Console".
-3. In the admin console, select the "Advanced" tab.
+4. In the admin console, select the "Advanced" tab.
-4. Next to the "Databricks Runtime for Genomics" section, click "Enable".
+5. Next to the "Databricks Runtime for Genomics" section, click "Enable".
-5. Refresh the page for this setting to take effect.
+6. Refresh the page for this setting to take effect.

 |div-clear|